Wael1122/waa/Info-script-comparison.md

 Neofetch can display any ascii art from a file next to the info!

-**Neofetch stores all of the ascii art is in seperate files**<br \> We're storing the ascii art as seperate files instead of taking up a huge amount<br \>
+**Neofetch stores all of the ascii art is in seperate files**<br \> I'm storing the ascii art as seperate files instead of taking up a huge amount<br \>
 of space inside the script.

 ## Info